 Plus, if you're looking for cheap entertainment in London, pub theatres are a great source of a good value night out.
-Enjoy a pint and a play or some stand-up here, and in many cases you'll find you still have change to get the bus home!
+Enjoy a pint and a play or some stand-up here, and in many cases you'll find you still have plenty of change left over.

-The Gate Theatre in Notting Hill is London's only theatre dedicated to international work.
-The flexible, 70-seater space has been a springboard for artists such as Katie Mitchell, Jude Law, Stephen Daldry, Ian MacNeil and Sophie Okonedo for more than 30 years.
-Tickets from £5 to £16
+The acclaimed Gate Theatre in Notting Hill is a fantastic place to see the most exciting emerging writers and directors.
+The flexible space has been a springboard for artists such as Katie Mitchell, Jude Law, Stephen Daldry, Kathy Burke and Sophie Okonedo.

-Hen & Chickens Theatre, opposite the Highbury/Islington Tube station, is an intimate 54-seat black box theatre, upstairs in the Victorian Hen & Chickens Theatre Bar.
-The young crowd is regularly treated to excellent new writing and comedy by the resident production company, Unrestricted View.
-Tickets from £6 to £12
+Hen & Chickens Theatre, opposite Highbury and Islington Tube station, is an intimate 54-seat theatre, upstairs at the Hen & Chickens Theatre Bar.
+The crowd is regularly treated to excellent new writing by the resident production company, Unrestricted View.

-The Tabard Theatre has been around since 1985, and has a strong reputation for new writing.
-The studio theatre seats 80 and can be found above the Tabard Pub in Turnham Green.
-The Tabard has recently been renovated to make it more accommodating for both artists and audiences.
-Tickets from £6 to £14
+The Tabard Theatre opened in 1985 and has built a strong reputation for new writing.
+The studio theatre, which also has a history of hosting stand-up comedy, can be found above the Tabard Pub in Turnham Green.